The Fatal Love-Spot

 and we were sitting on the naked floor.

-we were fastened to the ground,
+while we languished on the ground,

 and so we sounded the Dord Fiann and waited,